danimfernandes/tkgwv2/README.md

         [mandatory arguments]
         - f, --freqFile                   <path> Allele frequencies file in PLINK format (FRQ) containing the same SNPs (or a subset) of the ones in the input PED/MAP files
         [optional arguments]
-        - d, --dyads                      <path> Tab-spaced text file with each pair to be analysed per line, otherwise will run on every possible pair
+        - d, --dyads                      <path> Tab-spaced text file with each specified pair to be analysed per line, otherwise will run on every possible pair.
+Useful when analysing temporal or geographically distant pairs (as long as both are within the variation captured by the --freqFile)
         - i, --ignoreThresh               <int> Default 1.
 Threshold for the minimum number of SNPs allowed to estimate relatedness

 ### Example 1 - Starting from BAM files and running 'bam2plink' and then 'plink2tkrelated':